rthrblck/guidelines/README.md

     - [ ] Links, book list,

 ### Bugs
-- [ ] Nib width field crashes app, other fields probably do, too
+- [ ] Nib width field crashes app, other fields probably do, too (might be solved by a blank input defaulting to 0)
+- [ ] Figure out initial decimal issues, probably involves string to numeral conversion

 ## Make it right

 ### Inputs
-- [x] Write custom input field component with individual variations to clean up inputs.js?
-Seems like a good idea
 - [ ] Change "verticality" to slope (need to rename the two verticality variables in all of the files as well)
 - [ ] Figure out how to switch between Metric and US Customary units
-- [ ] Figure out initial decimal issues, probably involves string to numeral conversion

 ### SVG
 - [ ] Diagonal lines are not rendering properly, investigate and maybe open a git issue